Can you see stars’ different colors? | EarthSky.org

 Tonight … notice that the stars are like wildflowers, in that each star radiates with a different color of the rainbow.
-Have you ever noticed star colors?
+Have you ever noticed their various hues?
 Let’s explore some of the stars that you’ll see in the meadow of night tonight.

 The effect is particularly prominent with the stars Capella and Sirius because they are so bright.